 “Oh, shut your mouth, you smartass.
 Tomorrow there’ll be money, or I’ll call the police and you’ll be kicked out on the streets”

 “All right, you have it at 6:00pm, when I come home.
 I will stop at the bank at lunch”

 I closed the door again.
 I went to the closet.
-Put all the stuff I had taken in the suitcase.
-That was mostly change clothes.
-I waited until night fell, and then disappeared with the suitcase out into the darkness.
+Put all the stuff I had taken with me in the suitcase.
+That was mostly clothes to change.
+I waited until night fell and then disappeared with the suitcase out into the darkness.
 I knew he wouldn’t get me.
 When I stood on the doorstep of this house three months ago, I claimed to run away from my father and in a hurry to carry neither passport nor any other kind of photo ID with me.
-The landlord was skeptical and of course insisted at first on some sort of ID, but I cooked him soft with my story and paid the first month in advance.
+The landlord was skeptical and of course, insisted at first on some sort of ID, but I cooked him soft with my story and paid the first month in advance.
 I didn’t pay the others.
 Last month he received a promise that I was just waiting to find a job, but this month he seemed to have had enough of my appeasements.

 Now I didn’t know where to go.
 My capital became scarce, my expenses devour the reserves.
 The second time that day, I sat down in a taxi.
 It was time to say goodbye.